thinkneverland/porter/readme.md

 php artisan porter:clone-s3
 ```

-This will clone files from the source bucket to the target bucket as defined in your `.env` configuration.
+This will clone files from the source bucket to the target bucket as defined in your `.env` configuration, including support for both the primary and alternative buckets.

 ## Model-based Configuration